Mental Health Resources to Support First Responders

 How Employers Can Support First Responders

-Employers can make a positive impact when they acknowledge that first responders work in situations where their health and emotions are put to the test.
+Employers can make a positive impact by acknowledging that first responders work in situations where their health and emotions are tested.

 Because tensions typically run high during emergencies, people can get distraught, angry or even combative as first responders arrive to address the situation.
 Police, firefighters or paramedics are dealing with others’ heightened emotions while doing their jobs responding to a train derailment, car accident, building fire or medical emergency at someone’s home.